Best Prepaid Internet Options

 Data as of 02/23/2024.
 Advertised speeds vary on location.
 Offers and availability may vary by location and are subject to change.

 CenturyLink Simply Unlimited is a contract-free internet plan that doesn’t require a credit check.
 You can start and stop at any time without incurring Early Cancellation Fees.
-It’s a good high-speed internet option for people moving around a lot or for folks who don’t want to buy expensive equipment up front.
+It’s an excellent high-speed internet option for people moving around a lot or those who don’t want to buy expensive equipment upfront.

-You’ll pay for your internet service by credit or debit card and it will automatically renew each month until you cancel.
-You can keep the service for years or just use it for a few months.
+You’ll pay for your internet service by credit or debit card, and it will automatically renew each month until you cancel.
+You can keep the service for yea just use it for a few months.
 When you decide to cancel, you’ll have service through the end of your billing period since you’ve prepaid for the month.

-CenturyLink delivers speeds of up to 140 Mbps through DSL and up to 500 Mbps with its Fiber package, and the don't require a contract.
-It is a great high-speed internet option in many locations, although speeds aren’t uniform across all service areas.
-There are a few parts of the country where the fastest CenturyLink speed you can get is 15 Mbps.
+CenturyLink delivers speeds of up to 140 Mbps through DSL and up to 500 Mbps with its fiber package, and they don't require a contract.
+It is a tremendous high-speed internet option in many locations, although speeds aren’t uniform across all service areas.
+In a few parts of the country, the fastest CenturyLink speed you can get is 15 Mbps.

 CenturyLink isn’t a prepaid internet option, but it is pay-as-you-go.
-You pay for service on a monthly basis and can cancel at any time, without penalty.
+You pay for service monthly and can cancel at any time without penalty.
 We recommend CenturyLink over many other contract-free plans because you’ll get more data and speed at a lower price.

 Cox StraightUp Internet